 When a DR volume is activated, Longhorn will check the last backup of the original volume.
-If the backup hasn’t been restored, the restoration will be started, and the activate action will fail.
+If that backup has not already been restored, the restoration will be started, and the activate action will fail.
 Users need to wait for the restoration to complete before retrying.

-The Backup Target in Settings cannot be updated if any DR volumes exist.
+The Backup Target in the Longhorn settings cannot be updated if any DR volumes exist.

 Typically incremental restoration is triggered by the periodic backup store update.
 Users can set backup store update interval in Setting - General - Backupstore Poll Interval.